Livistona tahanensis: Distribution

 Livistona tahanensis is endemic to Gunong Tahan, a mountain in the state of Pahang, in the east of Peninsular Malaysia.
 It is only found between Tangga Lima Belas and Pangkin camps.

 In the limited territory where it is known to grow it is common.

 Ecology

 The preferred habitat of the palm is a low, stunted, small-leaved, upper montane forest, sometimes called an 'elfin forest', on exposed ridges.
 The palm can be found growing at 900 to 1,400 metres, in some sheltered areas to 1,500 metres, in altitude.
 The stunted nature of the forest in this area of the Gunong Tahan is due to an underlying outcropping of quartzite, resistant to weathering, which cause the soil in this area to be composed of a layer of peat several feet thick, and nothing else upon the bedrock.
 It is moist in these montane forests.
-Here the stiff crowns of Tahan serdang grow as emergents, and are a significant, even dominant, part of the canopy here.
+Here, the stiff crowns of Tahan serdang grow as emergents, and are a significant, even dominant, part of the canopy.

 There are wild elephants up on this mountain, and they destroy the plants by eating the cabbages and hearts of the palm.